 - Be a Funders Together member at the Basic or Full level.
-(If you are unsure of your membership status, please contact Stephanie Chan.
-Membership is open to private, independent, family, corporate, or operating foundations; corporate giving programs; United Ways; or individual philanthropists dispersing more than $25,000 toward homelessness.)
+(If you are unsure of your membership status, please contact Stephanie Chan.)

-- Work at a grantmaking organization that has started to look at or address racial inequity through its work.
+- Work at a grantmaking organization that has started to address racial inequity.

 - Be involved in and have influence over the grantmaking process for homelessness or housing at your organization.